nalves599/bling-bank-sirs-project/REPORT.md

 We used the Shamir Secret Sharing algorithm, since it allows us to have more security.
 It allows for the information of accounts to not be compromised if the server is compromised.
-The algorithm generates M keys, and by giving a threshold of N keys, it is possible to recover the secret, where N <= M.
+The algorithm generates N keys, and by giving a threshold of K keys, it is possible to recover the secret, where K <= N.
 By setting the threshold to 2, it is necessary to have at least 2 keys to access the account data.
 So, by itself, the server cannot access the account information, since it only has one key, it always needs to have at least one user to access the account information.